Space archaeology: Background and history

 The International Space Station Archaeological Project (ISSAP), led by Justin Walsh and Alice Gorman, began in late 2015.
-As of 2021, the International Space Station has been visited by almost 250 people from 19 countries, and continuously occupied since November 2000.
+As of 2021, the International Space Station has been visited by almost 300 people from 25 countries, and continuously occupied since November 2000.
 ISSAP is the first large-scale investigation of a space habitat from an archaeological perspective, not only documenting the ISS's material culture, but interpreting its social meaning and significance.
 The project has been funded by the Australian Research Council, and published research on its methodology and on the creation of visual displays by ISS crew.
 ISSAP is using new methods to study the space station without being able to visit it directly.
 These methods include using more than two decades of photographs stored in space agency archives to document life on board the ISS, observing the processes used for handling cargo returned from the ISS, and developing experiments for the crew to perform on the archaeologists' behalf.

 On January 14, 2022, ISSAP announced that it had initiated the first archaeological documentation of in situ material culture in a space habitat, the Sampling Quadrangle Assemblages Research Experiment, or SQuARE.
 NASA astronaut Kayla Barron, working on behalf of ISSAP, placed pieces of adhesive tape to mark the boundaries of six square sample areas located in various areas of ISS.
-These areas are being documented with photography by the ISS crew on a daily basis for sixty days.
-SQuARE is sponsored by the ISS National Lab, which has allocated crew time.
-It is being implemented with the help of Axiom Space and funded by Chapman University.
+These areas were documented with photography by the ISS crew on a daily basis for sixty days.
+SQuARE is sponsored by the ISS National Lab, which allocated crew time.
+It was implemented with the help of Axiom Space and funded by Chapman University.
+The ISSAP team published the first results from SQuARE in 2024, showing that a maintenance workstation was actually used for storage of an eclectic array of objects, and that an area with no designated function near exercise equipment and a latrine was used for body maintenance (cleaning).